gc5011/ggplotIntro/readme.md

 # 4. Refining and tweaking your plot

+## Manipulating plot elements

 `ggplot` allows you to specify how many different elements of the plot should be displayed - colors, size, position

 There's a [cheatsheet](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) that summarises many of these.

+## Using themes
 However, rather than trying to customise everything we can also start by using themes to format our plot and then adjust once we find a theme that is close to what we want.

 To make our life easier let's assign the basic plot syntax so we don't need to keep repeating it